 While judiciary standards for court facilities provide separate hallways and other design features to protect judges, many older court facilities require judges, court personnel, and jurors to use the same corridors, entrances, and exits as prisoners, criminal defendants, and others in custody.

 Assuring safety in these facilities is particularly challenging.
 Protection for judges must also extend beyond court facilities and include commuting routes, travel destinations, and the home.
 A key area of focus for the judiciary has been raising the level of awareness of security issues, assisting judges in taking steps to protect themselves while away from court facilities, and educating judges on how they can minimize the availability of personal information on the internet.

 The effective implementation of this strategy is linked to other efforts in this plan.
-Strategy 1.3 includes a goal to ensure that judiciary proceedings are conducted in secure facilities.
-In addition, Strategy 4.1 includes a goal to ensure that IT policies and practices provide effective security for court records and data, including confidential personal information.
+Strategy 1.2 includes a goal to ensure that judiciary proceedings are conducted in secure facilities.
+In addition, Strategy 5.1 includes a goal to ensure that IT policies and practices provide effective security for court records and data, including confidential personal information.

-- Goal 1.2a: Improve the protection of judges, court employees, and the public in all court facilities, and the protection of judges in off-site judicial locations. - Goal 1.2b: Provide increased training to raise the awareness of judges and judiciary Improve the protection of judges and their families at home and in non-judicial locations. - Goal 1.2c: Provide increased training to raise the awareness of judges and judiciary employees on a broad range of security topics. - Goal 1.2d: Improve the security of court facilities, including perimeter security at primary court facilities. - Goal 1.2e: Work with the U.S. Marshals Service and others to improve the collection, analysis and dissemination of protective intelligence information concerning individual judges.
+Goal 1.3a: Improve the protection of judges, court employees, and the public in all court facilities, and the protection of judges in off-site judicial locations.
+Goal 1.3b: Improve the protection of judges and their families at home and in non-judicial locations.
+Goal 1.3c: Provide continued training to raise the awareness of judges and judiciary employees on a broad range of security topics.
+Goal 1.3d: Improve the interior and exterior security of court facilities through the collaborative efforts of the judiciary, the U.S. Marshals Service, the Federal Protective Service, and the General Services Administration.
+Goal 1.3e: Work with the U.S. Marshals Service and others to improve the collection, analysis and dissemination of protective intelligence information concerning individual judges.